Sur-Mala Hindustani Classical Music Concert Series 2018

-Music has been an integral aspect of the Indian way of life and over the years, it has transformed itself into a form that has the power to entertain, control mood swings and lift the soul to an entirely different level.
+Music is an integral element in the Indian life style.
+Over the years, it has transformed itself into a form that has the power to entertain and also relax and rejuvenate one’s mind, body and soul.

 Hindustani Classical music is a popular genre of Indian music.
-The origin of this music dates back to Sam Veda times (3-5 centuries ago).
-Indian classical music is an integral aspect of Indian heritage.
+The origin of this music dates back to Sam Veda era.
 It has evolved through different ages of the history and has now become a blend of ritualistic, folk and cultural expression of the sub-continent.
+ICC Sur-Mala aims to spread the grandiose of hindustani classical music and encourage budding as well as accomplished musicians to share their knowledge and gift with the community.